 - Raster LYR File Conversion

 The conversion tool targets numerous ESRI specific binary file formats, and is designed to allow seamless use of these files within the QGIS desktop application:

 - “.lyr” files: These files contain both a layer’s definition (including the file or database path to the layer’s source data) and the associated symbology and layer settings to apply to that layer.
 LYR files can be added to an ArcMap document to automatically load and style data in a single step.
 Within QGIS, the “QLR” file format offers an equivalent functionality.
-SLYR adds direct support for LYR files within QGIS, and adds tools for automated conversion of LYR to QLR.
+SLYR adds direct support for LYR files within QGIS, and adds tools for automated batch conversion of LYR to QLR.